elixir-engineering-logo

 • The study quantifies the emission reduction measures implemented and shows a quantifiable contrast with a conventional / base case.

-• The greenhouse gas study indicates where the design minimizes v/s base case as far as practical environmental impacts throughout all phases of a Project.
+• The greenhouse gas study indicates where the design minimizes v/s base case as far as practical environmental impacts throughout all phases of a project.

 • This includes ensuring all environmental impacts are identified, managed and controlled as appropriate to regulatory and industry standards.

-Step 1: Methodology:
+Step 1: Screening

 The first step includes a screening of available alternatives.
-During a workshop, or as a desktop exercise, alternatives are listed and a high-level evaluation of the implications in terms of environmental performance, technical applicability and economic availability is carried out.
+During a workshop, or as a desktop exercise, alternatives are listed and a high-level evaluation of the implications in terms of environmental performance, technical applicability, and economic availability is carried out.
 This evaluation may be based on Client’s input, publicly available information, vendor data, or experience from previous projects.
 The aim of the screening step is to establish a short list of alternatives that may be studied and compared in more detail.
 Only those alternatives that are deemed to perform best from the environmental perspective, while being technically and economically feasible are selected.

 Step 2: Evaluation

 The next step is an in-depth evaluation of each alternative.
 It consists of an estimation of the resource use, emissions and discharges, including waste generation and reuse/recycling potential for each alternative.
-At this stage it is important to clearly define the boundaries of the system since this will form the basis for the comparison of alternatives on the environmental basis.
+At this stage, it is important to clearly define the boundaries of the system since this will form the basis for the comparison of alternatives on the environmental basis.
 It is equally important to select the right parameters for which the environmental performance is to be measured against.

 The alternatives are then ranked based on their environmental performance.
 In some cases, it is necessary to establish a trade-off between different environmental performance parameters, for example between oil in water content and energy use for a produced water treatment system; a treatment system may be very efficient in removing oil particles from the water, but the process might be very energy intensive.